László Németh: Literary career

 In 1934 Németh's had his first book published, Ember és szerep ("Human and role").
 In 1935 he joined in the Új Szellemi Front ("New Intellectual Front") and worked for the Sziget ("Island") periodical and Magyarságtudomány ("Hungarian Science").

 On 30 March 1938 the National Theatre premiered one of his plays, Villámfénynél ("Lightning").
 Later on the theatre had two other productions based on his works: Papucshős ("Silent Hero") on 4 November 1939, and Cseresznyés ("Cherry Orchard") on 10 January 1942.
 On 13 May 1939 the National Theatre introduced his historical play, VII.
 Gergely ("Gregory VII").

 Between 1939 and 1942 he was assistant to Zsigmond Móricz at the Kelet Népe ("Eastern Nation") magazine.
 During World War II he worked for Kelet Népe, the Híd ("Bridge") and the Magyar Csillag ("Hungarian Star") periodicals.
 Németh collected his monographs and published them in a book called A minőség forradalma ("The Revolution of Quality").
 He was one of the lecturers at a conference in Balatonszárszó.
 At this conference he made a statement about Judaism, which influenced his life and others' attitude towards his works.

 From 1944 and on, when he made the same speech at conferences he omitted his remarks about Judaism.

 From 19 March 1944, during the German occupation he lived in Göd, Szilasbalhás and Budapest.
 For a short while he stopped writing articles for magazines.
 After the Soviet Red Army occupied Budapest, Németh and his family moved to Békés.

+Later years

+In 1959 he visited the Soviet Union.
+In the last part of his life he lived and worked in Tihany.
+He died from a stroke on 3 March 1975 in Budapest and was buried in Farkasréti Cemetery there.

 In 1969 the publishers Magvető and Szépirodalmi issued his Collected Works.